Sentieon/sentieon-dnascope-ml/README.md

 From Sentieon software version 201808.01 onwards, DNAscope allows you to use a model to perform variant calling with higher accuracy by improving the candidate detection and filtering.

 Sentieon can provide you with a model trained using a subset of the data from the GIAB truth-set found in [https://github.com/genome-in-a-bottle](https://github.com/genome-in-a-bottle).
 The model was created by processing samples HG001 and HG005 through a pipeline consisting of Sentieon BWA-mem alignment and Sentieon deduplication, and using the variant calling results to calibrate a model to fit the truth-set.
-Sentieon also provides DNAscope model training tool for you to create your own model based on proprietary data.
+Sentieon also provides DNAscope model training tool for you to create your model based on your own data.

 ## Highlights